matejabogdanovic/Simple-Game-Server/README.md

 - `Server` – Contains classes that implement the server side.
 - `Client` – Contains classes that implement the client side.
 - `Shared` – Defines types that are shared between server and client.
-In this case, it's the 'Player' class.
-The server sends a 'Player[]' array – one 'Player' object for each connected player.
+In this case, it's the `Player` class.
+The server sends a `Player[]` array – one `Player` object for each connected player.
 - `Game` – Represents the game itself, which the developer implements.

 ## 🚀 How It Works